ShunchaoChenNBC/Auto_Binge_Generalization/README.md

 # Auto_Binge_Generalization

 **Auto-Play Logic:**
+1. Logic 1:
 <br /> • Clickstream records the title as “Auto-Play”
 <br /> • Sliver video records the same title at the same time and the timestamp of that title in SV is next to the timestamp in Clickstream
+<br /> • Must has feeder video and the feeder video is not any trailer

+2. Logic 2:
 <br /> • Watch more than one episode (The same title occurs consecutively >=2)
 <br /> • Must has feeder video and the feeder video is not any trailer